Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Thom spectra and the transfers

 \subsection{Transfer for Lie groups}

 We are interested in the cases that our fibrations arise from Lie groups. {For a compact Lie group} $G$ and $K$ a closed subgroup, we have a fibre bundle

 {The classifying spaces $BK$ and $BG$ are not finite dimensional, but admit filtration by finite compact submanifolds.
-By the discussion in Subsection \ref{BGtransfer} we may speak of the associated Becker-Gottlieb transfer map $BG_+\to BK_+$ which enjoys main properties of transfer such as \cite[Theorem 5.5]{BG} which shows that if $\chi (G/K)$ is not divisible by $p$, then $BG_+$ stably spits off $BK_+$ (or splits when localised at $p$)}.
+By the discussion in Subsection \ref{BGtransfer} we may speak of the associated Becker-Gottlieb transfer map $BG_+\to BK_+$ which enjoys main the properties of the transfer such as \cite[Theorem 5.5]{BG} (see also Theorem \ref{twistedtranscomp}) which shows that if $\chi (G/K)$ is {prime to} $p$, then $BG_+$ splits off $BK_+$ \opt{local}{(or splits when localised at $p$)}.
 Such phenomenon is well known, and in the case where $G$ is finite, has been used extensively to study the stable homotopy type of the classifying space $BG$ (e.\,g.\,\cite{SplitLecture}).
-The case when $G$ is not finite, is also well-known, and for example, it has been shown \cite[Lemma 1]{Yan} that $BSO(2n+1)_+$ splits off $BO(2n)_+$ (this splitting occurs without localisation) and $BSU(n+1)_+$ splits off $BU(n)_+$ unless $p$ divides $n$.
+The case when $G$ is not finite, is also well-known, and for example, it has been shown \cite[Lemma 1]{Yan} that $BSO(2n+1)_+$ splits off $BO(2n)_+$ (this splitting occurs without localisation) and $BSU(n+1)_+$ splits off $BU(n)_+$ unless $p$ divides {$n+1$}.